 Real-world case study of successful AI agents implementation

-Facing a common challenge—a lean marketing team that couldn't manually track every buying signal across their total addressable market—Sendoso deployed Gem-E not to replace their BDRs, but to arm them.
+Facing a common challenge—a lean marketing team that couldn't manually track every buying signal across their total addressable market—Sendoso deployed Gem-E to arm their BDRs.

 Instead of generic spray and pray blasts, they used Gem-E to automate outreach based on specific high-value signals: past champions changing jobs, new hires, and website visitors.
 The AI drafted hyper-personalized emails that referenced these specific contexts, and even integrated with Sendoso’s own gifting platform to send physical touchpoints.